fujiyuu75/Sequent/README.md

 Sequent is a library that starts animation continuously for multiple views at regular intervals.

-Continuous animation library like Sequent is also available for [iOS](https://github.com/fujiyuu75/Sequents).

 ```
 # Views inheriting ViewGroup are available.
 # e.g. LinearLayout, RelativiLayout, framelayout, etc